Spoiler: It's Hard.

 But that's ok, because I have Amy now :) Big WOO!

 So, yes, Black Chuck took eight months — and ten years, and three other novels, and hundreds of rejections, and a bunch of money, and tears and luck & good timing, and sooo much trying & failing & getting back up and trying again — to write.
-Not to mention my having a whole 'nother full time career in a totally different, but equally exhausting & demoralizing medium, the entire time!
+Not to mention my having a whole other full time career in a totally different, but equally exhausting & demoralizing medium the entire time!

 In other words, getting published is HARD.

-Love the journey, it's all there is.
+In other words, love the journey, because that's all there is.